Force de dissuasion: History

 The decision to arm France with nuclear weapons was made in 1954 by the administration of Prime Minister Pierre Mendès France under the Fourth Republic.
 President Charles de Gaulle, upon his return to power in 1958, solidified the initial vision into the well-defined concept of a fully independent Force de frappe that would be capable of protecting France from a Soviet or other foreign attack and independent of the North Atlantic Treaty Organization (NATO), which de Gaulle considered to be too dominated by the United States.
-In particular, France was concerned that in the event of a Soviet invasion of Western Europe, the US, already bogged down in the Korean War and afraid of Soviet retaliation against the United States, would not come to the aid of its allies in Western Europe.
+In particular, France was concerned that in the event of a Soviet invasion of Western Europe, the U.S., already bogged down in the Korean War and afraid of Soviet retaliation against the United States, would not come to the aid of its allies in Western Europe.
 De Gaulle felt that France should never entrust its defense and therefore its very existence to a foreign and thus unreliable protector.

 The strategic concept behind the Force de frappe is one of countervalue, the capacity to inflict so much damage on a potential (and more powerful) adversary's population that the potential adversary will be deterred from attacking, no matter how much destruction it can inflict (mutual assured destruction).
 This principle is usually referred to in French political debate as dissuasion du faible au fort ("deterrence from the weak to the strong") and was summarized in a statement attributed to de Gaulle himself:

 Within ten years, we shall have the means to kill 80 million Russians.
 I truly believe that one does not light-heartedly attack people who are able to kill 80 million Russians, even if one can kill 800 million French, that is if there were 800 million French.

 General Pierre Marie Gallois said, "Making the most pessimistic assumptions, the French nuclear bombers could destroy ten Russian cities; and France is not a prize worthy of ten Russian cities".

 In his book La paix nucléaire (1975), French Navy Admiral Marc de Joybert explained deterrence: